openebs-archive/node-disk-manager/docs/design.md

 ### Using Local PV

 Within the Kubernetes, the closest construct that is available to represent a disk is a Local Persistent Volume.
 A typical flow for using the Local PVs by the Storage Pods could be as follows:
 - Local PV Provisioner is used to create Local PVs representing the disks.
-The disks that have be used by the Local PV Provisioner have to be mounted into a directory (like /mnt/localdisks) and this location should be passed using a Config Map to the Local PV Provisioner.
+The disks that have been used by the Local PV Provisioner have to be mounted into a directory (like /mnt/localdisks) and this location should be passed using a Config Map to the Local PV Provisioner.

 - Modify/extend the provisioner to add the following additional information:
   * PVs will be associated with node,rack information that will be obtained by the labels in the nodes.
 (TODO Kiran - Find the information on how nodes are associated with rack/zone information)